usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 use the Carnegie classification system for purposes of determining when they must first comply with subpart H of this part.
-The Carnegie classification system takes into account factors that are not relevant to subpart H, such as the nature of the degrees offered (e.g., baccalaureate versus associate’s degrees).
-89 Subpart H treats educational entities the same as other public entities for purposes of determining the applicable compliance time frame, which promotes consistency and reliability.
+The Carnegie classification system takes into account factors that are not relevant to subpart H, such as the nature of the degrees offered (e.g., baccalaureate versus associate’s degrees). {% fn 89 %} Subpart H treats educational entities the same as other public entities for purposes of determining the applicable compliance time frame, which promotes consistency and reliability.